adamb/gem/README.md

 ## 🧠 Strategy Logic

 1. Look back 252 trading days.
-2. Compare VOO, VEU, BND returns.
+2. Compare ^SP500TR, VEU, BND returns.
 3. If the best return is positive, invest in that asset.
 4. If not, stay in cash.
 5. Rebalance on a fixed day each month (e.g. the 5th).